HazyResearch/deepdive/doc/doc/advanced/deepdiveapp.md

 * `deepdive.conf`

-    Database configuration, extractors, and inference rules are written in [HOCON][] syntax in this file.
+    Extractors, and inference rules are written in [HOCON][] syntax in this file.
     See the [Configuration Reference](http://deepdive.stanford.edu/doc/basics/configuration.html) for full details.

+* `db.url`

+    A URL representing the database configuration is supposed to be stored in this file.
+    For example, `postgresql://user:password@localhost:5432/database_name` can be the line stored in it.

 * `schema.sql`